 We need to create a so-called plain text file, meaning there’s nothing special about this file.
 It’s just text.
 Sounds simple, but it’s not.
 For example, if you start Word or a similar program, enter some text, and save it, you don’t end up with plain text.

-If you’re on Linux or a Mac, open a terminal and try a text editor like
+If you’re on Linux, you could open a terminal and try a text editor like

 2. Enter the code